mateolarreaferro/EP-353-MateoLarrea/FinalProject/Proposal/README.md

 ## In just a sentence or two, summarize your project.
 (E.g., "My project is about creating a web-based synthesizer.")

-My project is about creating a midi controller/musical instrument that allows the user to create and modify music using sensors and hardware.
+My project is about creating a MIDI controller/musical instrument that allows the user to create and modify music using sensors and hardware.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?